• Skip to main content

 Upgrading the Car Power Window

-In the above sections we discussed the circuit design of an automatic car power window controller, here we'll learn how it may be enhanced with more features.
+In the above sections I have explained the circuit design of an automatic car power window controller, here we'll learn how it may be enhanced with more features.

 The main circuit using a single button, posted in the previous article can be witnessed below for reference purpose.